Capturing Creativity

 Awaiting Mom's Return

 One morning I stepped outside in the early-morning dew to snip a peony bloom for my kitchen table.
-I was so focused on my task that I didn’t at first see the visitor watching me from beyond my garden.
+I was so focused on my task that I didn’t notice the visitor watching me from beyond my garden.
 Precious.
 Vulnerable.
 Awaiting Mom’s return.
 You’re safe here, sweet baby.

 So often on my bike rides, I encounter deer watching me with fear and curiosity.
 More times than not, they bound away, white tails waving and bouncing.
 And other times, they lock in, alert and accepting of my intrusion.
 Perhaps that day’s grass, tinged in sunset, was particularly sweet.
 This is their world, and I am just passing through.